GDPR and mailing lists: hold on to your subscribers (and make more in the process)

 - Different automation chains are created automatically and in advance

-- You can combine email and SMS marketing to achieve a desired goal
+- You can combine email and SMS marketing to achieve the desired goal

 - A campaign ends automatically for an individual recipient once the goal (=subscription) has been reached and the customer won't receive invitations to subscribe after this